Alex Friess: Select Research Activities

 While spectator sports at venues such as the Olympics, the America’s Cup, and World Championships celebrate the achievement of world class athletes, their peak performance is often made possible by engineers that design and optimize their equipment and training.
 This involvement is critical in any sport (one must only think of the advanced swimming suits to reduce drag, or golf balls that fly farther than others), and is particularly noteworthy in sports that utilize sophisticated equipment, such as car and yacht races.
 Dr. Friess has experimentally researched the position and equipment of the US Speed Skiing team, and has been active as design engineer and consultant for over 10 years in Europe and Africa, where he participated in the first South African America’s Cup Challenge.

-Sports engineering research continues at UMaine and in particular as part of capstone activities, where for example, a “smart” swimming starting block is under development to assess the optimal impulse for a swimmer diving into the pool.
+In addition, sports engineering research continues at UMaine and in particular as part of capstone activities, where for example, a “smart” swimming starting block is under development to assess the optimal impulse for a swimmer diving into the pool, hydrofoiling catamarans, and more

 .